Equity and Inclusion in the Office of the Dean of the Faculty: Our Ongoing Work

 - In the past three years, Bates has begun to change how its provides mentoring to its faculty.
 Until now the dominant model has been an apprenticeship model with very little structure or support from the institution.
 This approach leaves those faculty unable to find compatible mentors without advocates and guidance as they construct their career at Bates.
 In the 2020-21 academic year, Associate Dean of the Faculty Krista Aronson has brought support, intention, and structure to the program, and the lessons learned from these initial changes will inform further development in the coming years.

-- Beginning in the fall of 2021, the Dean of Faculty’s Office and the Committee of Personnel will begin work with academic units to create career profiles for candidates in each academic unit.
+- Beginning in the fall of 2021, the Dean of Faculty’s Office and the Faculty Personnel Committee will begin work with academic units to create career profiles for candidates in each academic unit.
 Career profiles provide necessary discipline-specific guidance to faculty candidates.
 Through their creation, departments and programs can provide specific recommendations to candidates about the types of work and activities needed to thrive in the Bates community and for success in reappointment, tenure and promotion at Bates.
 Due to the varied nature of faculty work and different conventions in various disciplines, these profiles will be different for each unit.

 - All of these items are components of a robust mentoring program designed to illuminate and remove traditional barriers to success for BIPOC faculty in the academy.
 With continued attention and progress, the program will improve Bates support and development of its faculty.